-- 14. new community halls where the proposed development: - a. has levels of infrastructure which meet the requirements of municipal and provincial standards and regulations; - b. is rezoned to a district consistent with the objectives and policies of the applicable policy area; - c. considers community input; and - d. is consistent with the Country Residential Area Concept Plan and applicable Area Structure Plan.
+- 14. new community halls where the proposed development: - has levels of infrastructure which meet the requirements of municipal and provincial standards and regulations; - b. is rezoned to a district consistent with the objectives and policies of the applicable policy area; - c. considers community input; and - d. is consistent with the Country Residential Area Concept Plan and applicable Area Structure Plan.

-In order to provide an opportunity for residents wanting a rural lifestyle, multiparcel country residential subdivision will continue to be accommodated within the Country Residential Policy new local community services and schools which service the Country Residential Policy Area to locate in either the Urban Service Area or Ardrossan.
+In order to provide an opportunity for residents wanting a rural lifestyle, multiparcel country residential subdivision will continue to be accommodated within the Country Residential Policy Area.
+Ensure efficiently designed developments that occur in an orderly manner by requiring:

+new local community services and schools which service the Country Residential Policy Area to locate in either the Urban Service Area or Ardrossan.